 How to care Money Tree Plant | Growing Pachira aquatica

-Pachira Aquatica (Money Tree Plant) is a tropical evergreen estuarine species plant, which is native to the banks of the river from Mexico to the tropical rainforest of northern South America.
-The money tree is usually a tropical ornamental plant and is grown in a frost-free climate for edible nuts.
-Money Tree Plant is cultivated in Hawaii and southern California.
+Money Tree Plant (Pachira Aquatica) is a tropical evergreen estuarine species plant, native to the riverbanks from Mexico to northern South America’s tropical rainforest.
+The money tree is mainly a tropical ornamental plant and is cultivated in a frost-free climate for edible nuts.
+Money Tree Plant is grown in Hawaii and southern California.

-In traditional Feng Shui, there are some plants along with other things that are considered to be a positive energy wealth plant; Pachira is a plant which is to increase energy and wealth and is displayed in the money center.
-For this reason, it is also called a money tree, although it is also very famous in other areas as the houseplant and bonsai.
+According to traditional Feng Shui, there are some plants along with other things that are considered positive energy wealth plants; Pachira is a plant that helps in increasing energy and wealth and is displayed in the money center. it is also highly famous in other areas as a houseplant and bonsai.

-Nowadays, Money Tree Plants will be found around Asia, Europe, and the United States.
-In Asia, this plant has great cultural significance and it is often decorated with red ribbons and other ornaments.
-These plants are a symbol of good fortune; it is believed that these plants can bring prosperity (wealth) to your home.
-Each of its branches has five leaves, which represent five fundamental feng shui elements (wood, water, fire, earth, and metal).
-It is possible to find a branch with six or seven leaves, though it is quite rare.
-The extra leaf section indicates your great fortune.
-Read more.
+Presently, Money Tree Plants can be found around Asia, Europe, and the United States.
+In Asia, this plant is of great cultural importance and it is often decorated with red ribbons and other ornaments.
+These plants are symbols of good fortune; the belief is that these plants can bring prosperity (wealth) to your home.
+Every leaf branch of it possesses five and this traditionally symbolizes five fundamental elements, following in order of feng shui (wood, water, fire, earth, and metal).
+You will probably see a branch with six or seven leaves.
+The additional leaf section sign means great fortune.

 Money Tree Plant